The federal government does not provide window replacement grants directly to low-income families or senior citizens.

 - Annual gas and electricity expense: $4,000

-Window replacement grant programs for senior citizens include two of the three government components noted above, plus an additional element: Section 504 through the US Department of Agriculture (USDA).
+Window replacement programs for senior citizens include two of the three free government grants noted above, plus an additional element: Section 504 through the US Department of Agriculture (USDA).

 First, many seniors rely on fixed Social Security retirement benefits, which do not stretch very far.
 The meager monthly check could make them eligible for two low-income window replacement programs.

-Third, USDA Section 504 grants of up to $7,500 could go towards purchasing and installing replacement windows, provided the project remediates health and safety hazards.
+Third, USDA Section 504 grants of up to $7,500 could purchase and install replacement windows, provided the project remediates health and safety hazards.
 To qualify, the senior must meet these criteria.